 Nuclear projects typically span over 100 years, from designing to licensing, building and operating, to life extension, refurbishments and waste management.
 These long cycle projects are complex and continuously come up with the most exciting challenges, technological but also legal and financial.
 All types of nuclear jobs exist and are constantly developed to fit these challenges.

-Nuclear job market is now international and is truly the source of global cooperation and best practice exchange between countries.
+The nuclear job market is now international and is truly the source of global cooperation and best practice exchange between countries.

 Thomas Thor connects you with exciting opportunities on nuclear projects all over the world!
 Find all of our nuclear jobs in our Find Work section.